dmetivie/PlutoSlides.jl/README.md

 If you don't have a second screen e.g. **on the road**, you can just open the notebook on your presentation laptop.

-!!! tip
+> [!TIP]
-    You can have very simple Markdown layout, but thanks to `@htl` macro, you can have much more complex one, with output of code (figures, numbers etc.) entangled with text using interpolation `@htl"My text is $(x)"`.
+> You can have very simple Markdown layout, but thanks to `@htl` macro, you can have much more complex one, with output of code (figures, numbers etc.) entangled with text using interpolation `@htl"My text is $(x)"`.
-    For that `HypertextLiteral.jl` and `MarkdownLiteral.jl` packages are great.
+> For that `HypertextLiteral.jl` and `MarkdownLiteral.jl` packages are great.

-!!! tip "LLMs"
+> [!TIP]
-    LLM coding assistants are so powerful that they can really help with HTML, Markdown, etc.
+> **LLMs**: LLM coding assistants are so powerful that they can really help with HTML, Markdown, etc.
-    Using them inside your IDE with `import Pluto;Pluto.run(auto_reload_from_file=true)` is really powerful[^LLMs].
+> Using them inside your IDE with `import Pluto;Pluto.run(auto_reload_from_file=true)` is really powerful[^LLMs].
-    It can easily convert existing LaTeX Beamer slides to a Pluto notebook.
+> It can easily convert existing LaTeX Beamer slides to a Pluto notebook.
-    To add a cell, they sometimes can even generate correct Pluto unique cell id `# ╟─xxxx` that is recognized by Pluto.
+> To add a cell, they sometimes can even generate correct Pluto unique cell id `# ╟─xxxx` that is recognized by Pluto.
 In case this does not work, you can always add the cell on the notebook and it will appear on the `.jl` script.

 [^LLMs]: This is not specific to `PlutoSlides.jl`, but for Pluto in general.